wustl-data/rooster-cogburn/docs/exercises/env-setup.md

 Use git commands to stage (`git add`) and commit (`git commit`) your changes.
 Use `git status` to see what files have been changed and what files are staged for commit, use `git log` to see the commit history, and use `git diff` to see the changes you've made since your last commit.

 9. Complete the example assigment by implementing a function that returns a blank dataframe.
 If you're not sure how to proceed, try deducing next steps from your test output.
-Add, commit, and push your changes to your private repo.
+Add, commit, and push (`git push`) your changes  to your private repo.

+!!! tip "Git GUI"

+    Although it's good to know how to use git from the command line, you may find it easier to use a GUI.
+VS Code has a built-in git GUI, and GitHub Desktop can be a helpful interface for non-WSL users.

 10. Check your repo on GitHub.
-Go to the "Actions" tag and make sure the checks are passing.
-If they are, you are done with the exercise!
+Go to the "Actions" tag and make sure the checks are passing!

+## Improve your test

+1. Modify the test provided to check for a filter condition.
+2. Commit and push your changes to your private repo.